antoine-gallais/antoine-gallais.github.io/publications.md

 # International journals

-* L. Miller, P. Mérindol, A. Gallais and C. Pelsser, [Securing Workflows Using Microservices and Metagraphs](https://www.mdpi.com/journal/electronics/special_issues/communications_software_services), to appear in MDPI Electronics, special issue on Advances in Communications Software and Services, 2021
+* L. Miller, P. Mérindol, A. Gallais and C. Pelsser, [Securing Workflows Using Microservices and Metagraphs](https://www.mdpi.com/2079-9292/10/24/3087), in MDPI Electronics, special issue on Advances in Communications Software and Services, 2021.
 * E. Bout, V. Loscri and A. Gallais, [How Machine Learning changes the nature of cyberattacks on IoT networks: A survey](https://hal.archives-ouvertes.fr/hal-03390359), to appear in IEEE Communications Surveys and Tutorials, 2021.
 * E. A. Abdellaoui Alaoui, S. Koumetio Tekouabou and A. Gallais, [Efficient Forwarding Strategy in HDRP Protocol based Internet of Things](https://www.journals.elsevier.com/computer-communications), in Elsevier Computer Communications, 2021.
 * G. Z. Papadopoulos, A. Mavromatis, A. Gallais and F. Theoleyre, [CoopStor: A Cooperative Reliable and Efficient Data Collection Protocol in Fault and Delay Tolerant Wireless Networks](https://www.springer.com/journal/11276), in Springer Wireless Networks, 2020.